-1. Open the server manager on the management server, select [File and Storage Services] - [Storage Pool], and check that the storage pool and the physical disk are operating normally.

-Since the displayed information may be old, select the [Refresh] button on the screen, and check after refreshing the information.

-2. On the Virtual Resource list screen on the ISM GUI, select [Refresh Virtual Resource Information] from the [Actions] button, and check that the status has returned to normal.
+- 1. Open the server manager on the management server, select [File and Storage Services] [Storage Pool], and check that the storage pool and the physical disk are operating normally. - Since the displayed information may be old, select the [Refresh] button at the top of the screen, and check after refreshing the information. - 2.
+On the Virtual Resource list screen on the ISM GUI, select [Refresh Virtual Resource Information] from the [Actions] button, and check that the status has returned to normal.

-ETERNUS Storage
+For ETERNUS Storage